bullfest/kompiler-course/lab2.md

   skip it, and keep on lexing the rest of the input.
 After lexing, the compiler still won't proceed to the next phase, but this helps the user correct more than one error per compilation.
-Use the special ''BAD'' token type to mark errors and keep lexing as long as it is possible.
+Use the special `BAD` token type to mark errors and keep lexing as long as it is possible.

 * The Lexer does not immediately read and return all tokens, it